KickoffLabs features four different types of emails, which are automatically sent out when people sign up and refer additional leads to your campaign.

 Any other custom fields you added to your signup form.

 You can also send any (or all) of your custom form fields over to MailChimp.

 - To sync any of these additional fields with MailChimp, you must first create a new list field merge tag in MailChimp.

-- We recommend creating new merge tags for Share URL and Thank You URL (if you’re using a thank you page).
+- We recommend creating new merge tags for Share URL and Status URL (if you’re using a status page).
 This will make creating social share links and “check your referral progress” links in MailChimp newsletters much easier!